stadlmax/pyFIFOtax/README.md

 ## Schwab

-Export the CSV in the desired date range from History > Transactions > Export.
+Export the CSV in the desired date range from _History_ > _Transactions_ > _Export_.
+Don't forget to click on "Search" after setting the time range.

 Start the `converter.py` script with argument `schwab`.